pjtunstall/a-ray-tracer-darkly/README.md

 `Light` is for light-emiting materials.
 The components of the `Color` passed to `Light::new` should be greater than 1.0.
 In their [example](https://raytracing.github.io/books/RayTracingTheNextWeek.html#lights/turningobjectsintolights) in _Ray Tracing: The Next Week_, Shirley et al. set them all to 4.0.
 They say, "This allows it to be bright enough to light things."

-### Particles
+### Smoke

-At present, the library provides just one sort of diffuse/particulate object, `hittables::volumes::ConstantMedium`.
+At present, the library provides just one sort of diffuse, smoky object, `hittables::volumes::ConstantMedium`.
 (Such objects are sometimes called "volumes" or "participating media".)
 This is defined by a `Hittable` (a shape representing the boundary of the diffuse object), a `Color`, and an `f64` (density).

 ```rust
 let density = 0.3;